 During the summer months, boats were the lifeline for transporting mail, merchants' supplies, and tourists.
 These boats traveled as far as Ahmic Harbour, making stops at various tourist wharves along the lake.
 There were even moonlight boat excursions which ventured as far as Lake Cecebe and would return to port late into the night.
 Allen Kennedy served as the first lock master, followed by Frank Stewart, who held the position for an impressive 29 years.

 As water traffic in the area continued to increase, there arose a need for a navigational marker in the river to guide vessels entering the locks.
 Consequently, a lighthouse was constructed.
 While the original lighthouse was eventually demolished, the year 1995 saw the Magnetawan River Heritage Association take the initiative to build a replica on the very same site.
-In the winter of 2021 it was badly damaged and rebuilt once again by the Langfords, a local family who have
+In the winter of 2021 it was badly damaged and rebuilt once again by the Langfords, a local family who have been in the Magnetawan area for generations.

 Boat captains navigating the river would signal their arrival to the lockmaster by sounding three distinct blasts on their whistles as they passed by the lighthouse.
 A nearby resident, Mrs. Nicholson, played a crucial role by lighting a lamp at the lighthouse every evening, contributing to the safety and navigation of the waterway.